CanvernSH/processing-and-analysis-of-consumption-data/README.md

 - Implemented the ability to delete any data using ID
 - Added searching of the household_id, meter_point_id or consumption_date
 - Adjusted functionality of frontend and backend code
+7. The following has been fixed:
+- Updated code to allow for multiple JSONs in the consumption property of the data.